 Organized tours and activities in Iceland are what I would call luxury items.
 They tend to be quite expensive/cost over $100 per person.
 But sometimes you just have to take a tour or an activity no matter how much they cost because it’s been on your bucket list forever.
 That is fine.
 Consider it a reward for watching your spending.
 You might want to plan ahead and decide which tours or activities you’d like to splurge on and then stick to the plan.
 A visit to the Blue Lagoon was one of the two luxury items we splurge on on our first trip.
 The other splurge was on a lopapeysa, the traditional Icelandic handmade wool jumper.
 No regrets on both accounts.

 If the whole trip planning thing sounds too daunting, you might want to consider booking a self-drive tour from Hey Iceland.
 I think their prices are quite fair, especially in the off-season.
-(10% off winter tour packages if you book before July 31, 2017.)
+(They currently have a 15% off of self-drive tours promo, valid if you book before September 15 and your travelling dates are between September 1, 2017 and November 30, 2017.)
 They do have some budget options.
 Plus, almost all of the accommodations in their network include breakfast.
 We booked some of our accommodations through them on our first Iceland road trip and were not disappointed.
 They’re also sponsoring our next Iceland road trip in October this year (full disclosure!) but I wouldn’t have recommended them if we hadn’t used and been satisfied with their service in the first place. :-)

 Well, I hope this post helps you a little bit in making your Iceland on a budget dream a reality.
 If you have any questions, please ask away in the comment area and I’ll try to answer the best I can.
 Also, if anyone has any other tips to add to the list, please feel free to share.
 Happy trip-planning!